jeremyfell/keylinks/README.md

 Close popup after adding, changing or deleting a bookmark:
 The extension popup will close automatically when you add, change or delete a keylink using the Add tab.

-Show sorting options in Manage tab:
+Show sorting options in Edit tab:
-You will see additional options for sorting keylinks by name, by date created, and by use, in the Manage tab.
+You will see additional options for sorting keylinks by name, by date created, and by use, in the Edit tab.

 Show bookmark details in Add tab:
 Shows statistics in the Add tab such as when the keylink was created, and how many times you have used it.